nomad-xyz/rust/README.md

 - Operating costs: No gas-intensive header verification or state management
 - Implementation speed and cost: Uses simple smart contracts without complex cryptography
 - Ease of use: Straightforward interface for maintaining xApp connections
+- Security: Relies on a 1/n honest watcher assumption for security

 You can read more about Nomad's architecture at our [main documentation site](https://docs.nomad.xyz).